People

-The Directors of the Centre are Prof. Duncan Bell, Prof. Richard Bourke, Prof. Annabel Brett and Prof. Duncan Kelly.
-The Centre also draws on the expertise of the many scholars at Cambridge working on the history of political thought and intellectual history.
+The Directors of the Centre are Professor Duncan Bell, Professor Richard Bourke, Professor Annabel Brett and Professor Duncan Kelly.
+The Centre also draws on the expertise of the many scholars at Cambridge working on the history of political thought, political theory, and intellectual history.
 For further details see the webpage of the Political Thought and Intellectual History Subject Group.

 Directors